 You need to compete with the fewest brands and companies as possible.
 Get uber-specific.
 Targeting your super-niche is social media’s equivalent to bidding on long-tail keywords with Google AdWords.
 Bidding on long tail keywords like “fashionable men’s scarf brands London” as opposed to “men’s scarves” has two major benefits.
 First, it’s way cheaper.
 Second, anyone who shows an interest is already qualified – they’re specifically looking for a London-based company and they’re fashion conscious.
 Your landing page or website is probably already geared towards resonating closely with this individual.

 The same logic can be applied to honing in on your super-niche on social media.
 Yes, you’re targeting fewer people, but those people are far more likely to be interested in your business AND fewer people will be singling them out with their marketing efforts.
+There is one caveat to bear in mind, however.
+If you end up making your potential ad audience too small, you are likely to pay more per impression and per click.
+Ensure you play around with your audience when setting up your Facebook or Instagram ad to make sure you have the best of both worlds.

 And here’s the kicker: